LukaJankovic/Thinkpad-X1-20FQ-Hackintosh/README.md

 ## What doesn't

-* Reboot (Get's stuck on ACPI for 20 min before booting)
-* Sleep on lid
-* Keyboard doesn't work if sleeping for a long time
+* Keyboard doesn't work after sleep
 * Random if Bluetooth, touch works.
 (Maybe more consistent if some USB devices are disabled in BIOS)

 ## Other notes

-* Fan runs on constant high speed after sleep
 * Battery life isn't great

 ## Updates

+### 8 Aug 2018

+* I recreated my DSDT and I no longer have the reboot issue! yay!
+* Also suddenly sleep on lid works, but kbd doesn't

 ### 7 Aug 2018